malte-wessel/react-custom-scrollbars/README.md

 The following properties expect a react element to be returned.
 You can customize the element to your needs.

+* `onScroll`: (Function) Event handler.
+Will be called with the native scroll event and some handy values about the current position.
+Signature: `onScroll(event, values)`
 * `scrollbarHorizontal`: (Function) Horizontal scrollbar element
 * `scrollbarVertical`: (Function) Vertical scrollbar element
 * `thumbHorizontal`: (Function) Horizontal thumb element